 Making It Work Gender & Disability Project: supporting women and girls with disabilities

 The Making It Work (MIW) Gender and Disability project fights violence against women and girls with disabilities in Africa.
-MIW reaffirms their leadership by supporting grassroots organizations and by conducting evidence-based advocacy at all levels.
+MIW promotes their empowerment by supporting grassroots organizations and by conducting evidence-based advocacy at all levels.

 Women with disabilities are twice as likely to experience domestic violence and other forms of sexual and gender-based violence as non-disabled women.
 Aware that violence against women and girls is the result of power inequalities between men and women, social norms and the systemic discrimination against them, the Making It Work Gender and Disability project supports grassroots organizations to fight violence against women and girls with disabilities in Africa.

 In application of the MIW methodology developed by HI, the MIW project

 Supports the advocacy

 of Disabled Peoples’ Organizations and women’s organizations, using good practices on the ground as evidence-based advocacy material.
 In 2018, the Gender and Disability project produced a report on the intersectionality of Gender and Disability in Practice and brought 10 women leaders to various international advocacy events.

 Supports the technical and financial capacities of country partners

 In 2018, the MIW team organized a regional workshop on the intersectionality of gender and disability to bring together 9 partners (from Cameroon, Kenya, Malawi, Nigeria, Rwanda, and Uganda), and established a Seed Fund to support them in scaling up their practices.